ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 ![](/img/blog/calvinhobbes.gif)

-(source: Waterson, Bill "The Revenge of the Baby-Sat" 1991)
+<h6>(source: Waterson, Bill "The Revenge of the Baby-Sat" 1991)</h6>

 These last few years we see the idea of a (universal) basic income mentioned.
 It's not all over the news, but it's certainly something you've probably heard mentioning somewhere or read in passing.
 Not daily, but once in a while.
-In a think piece somewhere probably, and probably by someone _progressive_.
+In a think piece somewhere probably, and probably by someone *progressive*.
+But it has been defended by lots of great thinkers, including nobelprize winning economists, civil rights leaders like M.L.
+King, philosophers like Bertrand Russell, and many others.
 It's a fascinating idea that makes you think.
 Some people are revolted by it, others think it's a panacea to all society's problems.
 It's a lot more nuanced of course, but it's worth delving into.

 Back in 2015 I wrote [my master's thesis](/files/thesis.pdf) on the subject of distributive justice, basic income and libertarianism.
 Ever since I've wanted to translate and maybe expand a little on the work I did, and share it with the world.
 This post is based on the first chapter.